How It Works

 When this happens:

-The system tracks commitment fulfilment, not balance.
+The system tracks commitment delivery, not balance.
 The question is "did they do what they said?" not "did they give enough?"
 You choose what to commit to, and trust reflects whether you followed through.

 Summary